VueTubeApp/VueTube/readme.md

 [![VueTube Translator](https://github-readme-stats.vercel.app/api/pin/?username=VueTubeApp&repo=VueTube-Translator)](https://github.com/VueTubeApp/VueTube-Translator)

-**VueTube Translator** is a tool for translating fields of Github files like JSON or JS and export the result with the correct structure.
+**VueTube Translator** is a tool for translating fields of GitHub files like JSON or JS and export the result with the correct structure.
 It was created to help VueTube translators but it can be used for any other purpose.

 [![VueTube HTTP](https://github-readme-stats.vercel.app/api/pin/?username=VueTubeApp&repo=vuetube-http)](https://github.com/VueTubeApp/vuetube-http)